Grown (album)

-Music videos
+Background

-A teaser for the music video of "Comeback When You Hear This Song", the lead single of their album, was released on May 2, 2013, on the 2PM's official YouTube account.
-The full music video was released on May 6, 2013, along with 10 songs from the album.
-This album is a two title track album; the track "A.D.T.O.Y." and its music video were released on May 11, 2013.
+Grown was 2PM's first Korean release in a year, since their 2012 compilation album 2PM Member's Selection, and their first new Korean release in almost two years, since their 2011 studio album Hands Up.
+On April 29, 2013, JYP Entertainment revealed the title and track list of 2PM's third studio album, Grown, which would feature a double title track: "Comeback When You Hear This Song" and "A.D.T.O.Y."
+A teaser for the music video of "Comeback When You Hear This Song" was released on May 2, 2013 on the 2PM's official YouTube account.
+The full music video was released on May 6, along with 10 other songs from the album.
+The twelfth track, "A.D.T.O.Y.", and its music video were released on May 11.
+The album was physically released on May 13, with part of the album's profits being donated to charity.